-Low blood sodium (hyponatremia) occurs when you have an abnormally low amount of sodium in your blood or when you have too much water in your blood.
+Low blood sodium, known as hyponatremia, occurs when you have an irregularly low amount of sodium in your blood or when you have too much water in your blood.
 Low blood sodium is common in older adults, especially those who are hospitalized or have long-term health problems such as heart disease, kidney disease or cancer, among others.

-Signs and symptoms of hyponatremia can include altered personality, lethargy and confusion.
-Severe hyponatremia can cause seizures, coma and even death.
+Symptoms of hyponatremia can include nausea and vomiting, loss of energy and confusion.
+Serious hyponatremia can cause seizures, coma and even death.

-Hyponatremia is more common in older adults because they're more likely to take medications or have medical conditions that put them at risk of the disorder.
-These risk factors include:
+Hyponatremia is more common in older adults because they're more likely to take medicines or have medical problems that put them at risk of the disorder.
+These include:

-- Drugs that make you urinate more (diuretics)
+- Drugs that cause the body to make more urine, called diuretics.

-Hyponatremia treatments may include changing a medication that affects your sodium level, treating the underlying disease, changing the amount of water you drink, or changing the amount of salt in your diet.
+Hyponatremia treatments may include changing a medicine that affects sodium level, treating an underlying disease, changing the amount of water you drink or changing the amount of salt in your diet.

 - Sterns RH.
-Pathophysiology and etiology of the syndrome of inappropriate antidiuretic hormone secretion (SIADH). http://www.uptodate.com/home.
-Accessed May 2, 2014.
+Treatment of hyponatremia: Syndrome of inappropriate antidiuretic hormone secretion (SIADH) and reset osmostat. http://www.uptodate.com/contents/search.
+Accessed March 2, 2023.